pinecone-io/pinecone-ts-client/README.md

 - Bulk Import only works with Serverless indexes
 - Bulk Import is in [public preview](https://docs.pinecone.io/release-notes/feature-availability)
 - The only object storage provider currently supported is [Amazon S3](https://docs.pinecone.io/guides/operations/integrations/integrate-with-amazon-s3)
-- Vectors will _not_ immediately appear in your index upon completion of the import operation, since this operation is optimized for very large workloads
+- Vectors will take _at least 10 minutes_ to appear in your index upon completion of the import operation, since this operation is optimized for very large workloads
 - See [limits](https://docs.pinecone.io/guides/data/understanding-imports#limits) for further information

 ### Seeing index statistics